ilmmr/svROS/ROS-Applications/TurtleSim-Multiplexer/README.md

-This folder was divided in two equally working projetcs, one accepting actions sent from the keyboard node (`action_server`), and other who just works over topics (`no_action_server`).
+This folder contains two different folders, one containing the source code relative to the turtlesim application.
+The other is regarding security that provides several features to the application module.
+Scripts and a tutorial is furnished.